Desmond Barrit

-Desmond Barrit is a Welsh actor, best known for his stage work.
+Desmond Barrit (born 19 October 1944) is a Welsh actor from Swansea, best known for his stage work.

 Biography

 An early screen role for Barrit came in Alice through the Looking Glass (1998), in which he played Humpty Dumpty.

 In 2003, he played Shylock in the Chichester Festival Theatre's production of Shakespeare's The Merchant of Venice, while in 2007 he appeared in The History Boys at Wyndham's Theatre portraying the general studies teacher, Hector, made famous by Richard Griffiths in the film version.